3mcd/javelin/docs-src/content/ecs/world.md

 world.addSystem(() => console.log("Tock!"))
 ```

-Calling `world.tick()` will process operations that occurred during the previous tick such as adding, removing, updating entities.
+Calling `world.tick()` will process operations (like adding, removing, updating entities) that occurred during the previous tick.
 Then, all systems will be executed in the order that they were registered.

 ```typescript
 setInterval(world.tick, 1000)